djcarrad/MobilityApp/README.rst

 Using the app:
 ===================================
-This application provides access to the methods described in this paper: EVENTUAL LINK

-In short; for any FET-like device, conductance, G, vs gate voltage, Vg, data can be transformed into mobility vs density data, assuming that scattering at low density is dominated by random impurities.
-The key is to find V0, the gate voltage at which the density tends towards zero; this process is at the core of the app/code.
-In general, we do it by taking the derivative of G(Vg), finding the peak co-ordinates, and using this information to extrapolate to an approximate V0.
-We then fit G(Vg) at large Vg to find the series resistance in the circuit.
-Finally, you, the user need to input the geometric properties of the device, and the app will return mobility and density.

 Loading data
 -----------------------------------
 Currently only datasets compatible with numpy.loadtxt are supported; but these are most datasets.
-Basically, if you can load it into Excel, you can load it into this app.
-If you have a fancy database or something like that, you will have to reshape it into something that can be loaded into Excel.
+Basically, if you can load it into Excel, you can probably load it into this app.

 The app is flexible towards data being measured in siemens or units of the conductance quantum.
 If you only have current data (recorded in ampere) this is also fine; you just need to provide the source-drain voltage V_sd used.

+Importantly!
+For the procedure to work accurately, the G(Vg) measurement should be performed to sufficently low voltages -- i.e. below the threshold voltage -- and also sufficiently high voltages -- such that an accurate value of series resistance can be obtained.

 Fitting the derivative
 -----------------------------------